Frequently Asked Questions:

 I'm from outside the United States, can I still apply for this grant?

 Yes!
-We welcome all scholars from around the world to apply to our Academic Publications Grant, but at the moment, we require that the work is to be conducted in English.
+We welcome all scholars from around the world to apply to our Assyrian Academic Research Grant, but at the moment, we require that the work is to be conducted in English.

-Do I have to attend and present my research at the Assyrian Studies Association Biennial Symposium?
+Do I have to present my research at Assyrian Studies Association's educational webinars?

 Yes!
-We require all grant recipients to attend and present their work at our Biennial Symposium.
+We require all grant recipients to attend and present their work at one of our educational webinars.